opendocsg/slw-judgments-backfill/2012_SGCA_61/report.md

  [emphasis added in italics and bold italics]

-35     We need only add that each case turns on its own facts, and, while we have stated that in this particular case expert evidence would have been helpful, it might not always be the case that expert evidence will assist the court (see, for example, the observations of the Singapore High Court in _Khoo Bee Keong v Ang Chun Hong_ [2005] SGHC 128 at [68]–[87]).
+35     We need only add that each case turns on its own facts, and, while we have stated that in this particular case expert evidence would have been helpful, it might not always be the case that expert evidence will assist the court (see, for example, the observations of the Singapore High Court in _Khoo Bee Keong v Ang Chun Hong_ <span class="citation">[2005] SGHC 128</span> at [68]–[87]).
 The key question is whether the evidence concerned provides more clarity for the court, especially in situations where the evidence of the witnesses are vastly different and where the evidence is based on a litigant’s recollection of what is an extremely traumatic incident.

 _Sufficient time to react_